 Kundalini Tantra by Swami Satyananda Saraswati

 This works well with Vasant’s book.
-In conjunction with Yogi Bhajan’s Aquarian Teacher’s Manual, Kundalini Tantra is pure gold.
-Great chapters on the chakras, on what kundalini energy is and on the difference between opening the chakras and opening the shushmuna, and with exercises to take you on a journey through each of the energy centres.
+Kundalini Tantra is pure gold.
+Great chapters on the chakras, on what kundalini energy is and on the difference between opening the chakras and opening the shushmuna, and with exercises to take you on a journey through each of the energy centres (although teachers such as the Aghori Vimalananda in Robert Svoboda’s Kundalini points out issues with these focused exercises).
 Highly recommended – one of my favourites.

 The Serpent Power by John Woodroffe (nom de plume Arthur Avalon)